siddheshkadam/pepithon-WTC/README.md

 18. How to setup a fake smtp test server?
 Write the setup/installation, and give example on how it works.
 Talk about various issues which might come during the installation?
 [WRITE YOUR NAME]

 19. How to embed images in email?
 Example with an example, code snippets and clear steps?
-[WRITE YOUR NAME]
+[Ghanshyam]

 20. How to to send mail using gmail in Laravel?
 [WRITE YOUR NAME]